From AmericanGirl.com: Molly wears this cheery outfit to celebrate the holidays:

 Bitty Babies: Helina (blond), Sarah (brunette with brown eyes), Grace (brunette with blue eyes) and Katie (redhead)

 Bitty Twins: Cory (brunette boy) and Lea (brunette girl)

 I finally got this outfit and wish I had done so sooner.
 I think it is more an Emily outfit than Molly, however.
 It's a perfect holiday sweater that can be dressed up or down, and is particularly striking on the teal (MG) and hazel and green eyed girls.
 I think collar or dickey would make it more formal looking.
 A bit of scalloped would do just fine.

 I bought the skirt, sweater and ribbons from a board member.
 I absolutely *love* this outfit!
 It might be my very favorite Molly outfit.
 Really, I can't say enough good things about it.
 The sweater is darling and fits well.
 It's neither bulky nor flimsy.
 Our skirt fits well on our Mattel Molly.
 The skirt is a great match for the sweater--and they are both great mix-and-match pieces.
 I had the skirt with Molly's red Halloween sweater and the sweater with Molly's red skating skirt.
 It would be cute with khakis and the skirt would work with Nicki's meet leo and Em's cardi...

 While I don't find it very Christmasy, both Molly and Kit have worn it this fall.
 I think Emily will enjoy wearing it, too.

-Dolls needing their own spring cleaning?
-Send them to The Doll Spa Spa services to help well-loved AG dolls look a little better and feel extra-special
+Sending summery gladness from Molly and everydoll at The Doll Spa Spa services to help well-loved AG dolls look a little better and feel extra-special

 My daughter was in love with this entire outfit, but I have to add that she has a Mattel Molly and the shoes were darn near impossible to get on!
 I was so afraid I was going to tear the sole off them.
 Hopefully they will stretch out